 1 bay leaf

-About 1 tbsp (15 mL) apple or red currant jelly, to taste
+1 tbsp (15 mL) apple or red currant jelly

 Freshly ground black pepper to taste

-In large pan, cook bacon on medium heat, stirring often, 3 to 4 minutes, until starting to turn crisp.
+In large pan, cook bacon, stirring often, on medium heat 3 to 4 minutes, until starting to turn crisp.
 Add onion and 1 tsp (5 mL) salt.
 Cook, stirring often, 2 minutes, or until softened.
 Stir in sugar, caraway and cloves.
 Add apple.
 Add cabbage in batches, stirring after each addition until coated.
 Add 1 tsp (5 mL) salt.
 Cook, stirring often, 5 minutes, or until cabbage wilts and looks moist.
-Stir in vinegar and bay leaf.
-Cover, reduce heat to low and simmer, stirring occasionally, 45 minutes, or until cabbage is very tender.
+Add bay leaf.
+Stir in vinegar.
+Cover and reduce heat to low.
+Simmer, stirring occasionally, 45 minutes, or until cabbage is very tender.

 Discard bay leaf.
 Stir in jelly and pepper.
 Adjust salt.
 Adjust jelly.

 Serve immediately.
-Or cool, transfer to storage tub and refrigerate until the next day.
+Or cool to room temperature, transfer to storage tub, cover and refrigerate.

 Makes 7 cups (1.75 L).